melonakos/arrayfire/README.md

 ## Installation

-You can install the ArrayFire library from one of the following ways:
+You can install the ArrayFire library in one of the following ways:

 ### Package Managers